Louisa Maria Teresa Stuart

 Louisa Maria Teresa Stuart, 1704; Credit – Wikipedia

-In April 1712, Louisa and her brother James Francis Edward both fell ill with smallpox.
+In April 1712, Louisa and her brother James Francis Edward fell ill with smallpox.
 Her brother recovered, but Louisa’s condition became steadily worse.
 She died at the age of 19 on April 18, 1712, at the Château of Saint-Germain-en-Laye.
 Louisa was buried with her father at the Chapel of Saint Edmund in the Church of the English Benedictines in the Rue St. Jacques in Paris.
-In October of 1793, the Chapel of Saint Edmund and all the English Benedictines buildings were destroyed by a mob along with the remains of King James II and his daughter Louisa Maria Teresa.
+In October 1793, the Chapel of Saint Edmund and all the English Benedictines buildings were destroyed by a mob along with the remains of King James II and his daughter Louisa Maria Teresa.
 Some of their remains were discovered after the French Revolution and reburied in 1824 at the Parish Church of Saint-Germain-en-Laye.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.